Learning Plans - Making in app template changes

 Using a Custom Word Template

-The fourth tab, custom Word template, is an advanced option and requires you to download, and edit, a template in Word.
+The fifth tab, custom Word template, is an advanced option and requires you to download, and edit, a template in Word.
 It is useful if you require greater control over the visuals in your template.

 This is covered in our specific guide.